 WARNING / DANGER

 All our vegetable and essential oils are always produced 100% pure and are mainly supplied for professional users and applications.
-The moment you order from us, it is important that you are aware of the dangers when working with essential oils and base oils.
-Although essential oils play an important role in aromatherapeutic purposes/cosmetics, an essential oil are dangerous to your health if you get it wrong processed, packaged, transported and/or used.
+When you order from us, it is important that you are aware of the dangers of working with essential oils and base oils.
+Although essential oils play an important role in aromatherapeutic purposes/cosmetics, an essential oil can be dangerous to your health if you process, package, transport and/or use it incorrectly.

-The following section provides more information about the health and safety considerations that apply to the handling, processing, transportation, and use of essential oils in trade or retail.
+The following section provides further information on the health and safety considerations applicable to the handling, processing, transportation and use of essential oils in commerce or retail.

 Global Harmonized Standard (GHS)